 You could be entitled to compensation for things like medical bills, disability, and even your pain and suffering.

 Contact experienced Fort Worth catastrophic injury attorney Jason Stephens at Stephens Law Firm, PLLC to discuss your personal injury case and learn about your rights.

 Attorney Jason Stephens can help you fight to secure a substantial monetary award from whoever caused you to get hurt.
-Your first consultation is free, so don’t hesitate to call the Fort Worth, TX law office by calling (817) 420-7000 to schedule yours today.
+Your first consultation is free, so don’t hesitate to contact the Fort Worth, TX law office by calling (817) 420-7000 to schedule yours today.

 What is a Catastrophic Injury?

 After an accident, most injuries can be frustrating and painful.
 However, those injuries don’t typically have long-lasting consequences.

 Victims who sustain mild or moderate injuries in an accident usually recover and can return to life as normal after a period of time.

 Other injuries are so devastating and cause a person’s life to change in profound ways.
 These are known as catastrophic injuries.